Dr Shonit Jagmohan

-Richard Vojlay, has over thirty seven years’ experience in examining eyes and providing solutions to vision problems.
+Richard Vojlay, has over thirty years of experience in examining eyes and providing solutions to vision problems.
 He is very caring and will always try and give the best solution for your vision problem.

 Richard graduated in Optometry from the University of Melbourne in 1974.
 In 1992 he purchased Vision Camberwell and in 1994 began teaching for four years in the contact lens clinic at Department of Optometry at Melbourne University.

 In 2006 he resumed teaching in the contact lens clinic at Department of Optometry & Vision Sciences at Melbourne University and currently lectures on fitting complex contact lenses for patients with keratoconus and corneal grafts.
 He was appointed as an Associate Professor to the Department of Optometry & Vision Sciences at Melbourne University in 2007.